Children & Child Law

-It is a sad relating that following the breakdown of any relationship, parents often need support in reaching an agreement as to the arrangements relating to the arrangements for the children going forward.
+It is a sad reality that following the breakdown of any relationship, parents often need support in reaching an agreement relating to the arrangements for the children going forward.

 A person with parental responsibility must be consulted in all major decisions relating to the child, for example where the child should go to school, where the child should live, whether the child should be taken outside the UK and whether the child should have any medical treatment.
 Parental responsibility is defined in law as all the rights, duties, powers, responsibilities and authority which by law a parent has in relation to the child and administration of his or her property.
 A mother automatically claims parental responsibility for a child, however, the father will only have parental responsibility if they are or have been married to the mother since the birth of the child or if after the 1st December 2003 they are named on the child’s birth certificate.

 On occasion parents are able to reach an agreement between themselves on how best to care for the children.
 If an agreement cannot be reached, assistance may be required to decide what might be in the children’s best interests and how that can be managed between the parents.
 If an agreement cannot be reached, an application to the Court for a Child Arrangements Order (CAO) may be required.